klmmmv/thesis/chap5.md

 The purpose of using ASMs and S-BPM together for implementing a BP-runtime, enables us to automatically verify and execute processes.
 Validating a BP still requires manual work.
-Based on those techniques we are able to model a BP with a software tool and ---upon correct modeling --- instantiate a technical process in a runtime.
+Based on those techniques we are able to model a BP with a software tool and --- upon correct modeling --- instantiate a technical process in a runtime.
 The foundation for the ASM-interpreter is taken from [@fleischmann:2010] and [@boerger:2003].